projectcalico/calico/getting-started/openstack/installation/redhat.md

     EOF
     ```

-1. Install the `etcd3-gateway` Python package.
-A current copy of that code is
+1. If your OpenStack install uses Python 3, install the `etcd3-gateway` Python package.
+A current
-    needed by {{site.prodname}}'s OpenStack driver and DHCP agent, so you
+    copy of that code is needed by {{site.prodname}}'s OpenStack driver and DHCP agent, so you
     should install it with `pip3`.

     ```